auremoser/fellowship/log/daily_log.md

 ###CATCHUP
 * worked on Chambua scripts for internews directories for meeting on 5/12
 * worked on updating the tiki toki timeline according to agnes' specs
+* downloaded test files from HIV@30 dropbox for 1980s-1990s to test chambua python scripts

 ###CREATE
 * ~~share more visual examples of how to view overview tags~~